jorgecardleitao/private-jets/methodology.md

   icao_number:
     type: string
     description: The ICAO number (e.g. 4596b2)
+  tail_number:
+    type: string
+    description: The tail number associated to this ICAO number
+  aircraft_model:
+    type: string
+    description: The aircraft model associated to this ICAO number
   start:
     type: string
     description: The datetime of the start of the leg in rfc3339 in UTC